helske/seqHMM/README.md

 A model is first constructed using an appropriate build function.
 There are several such functions available: `build_hmm` for hidden Markov models, `build_mhmm` for mixture hidden Markov models, `build_mm` for Markov models, `build_mmm` for mixture Markov models, and `build_lcm` for latent class models.

+When estimating hidden Markov models (HMMs) or mixture hidden Markov models, you may either

+1. choose random starting values by giving the number of hidden states with the `n_states` argument (recommended for simple models) or
+2. give user defined starting values for initial, transition, and emission matrices for faster estimation process (recommended for more complex models).

+See the [Examples and tips for estimating Markovian models with seqHMM](https://cran.r-project.org/web/packages/seqHMM/vignettes/seqHMM_estimation.pdf) vignette for tips and suggestions on model estimation and setting starting values.

 Build functions check that the data and matrices are of the right form and create an object of class `hmm` (for HMMs and MMs) or `mhmm` (for MHMMs, MMMs, and LCMs).
 For the latter, covariates can be omitted or added with the usual `formula` argument using symbolic formulas familiar from e.g. the `lm` function.
 Even though missing observations are allowed in sequence data, covariates must be completely observed.

-### Fitting hidden Markov models
+### Estimating hidden Markov models

-When fitting Hidden Markov models (HMMs), starting values for initial, transition, and emission probabilities are given in the `build_hmm` function.
+When estimating Hidden Markov models (HMMs), starting values for initial, transition, and emission probabilities are given in the `build_hmm` function (either random starting values with the `n_states` argument or user-defined starting values with `transition_probs`, `emission_probs`, and `initial_probs`).
 After that, parameters are estimated with the `fit_model` function.

+**Options for estimation methods**

 The fitting function provides three estimation steps: 1) EM algorithm, 2) global optimization, and 3) local optimization.
 By default, only the EM step is performed.
 The results from a former step are used as starting values in a latter.
 In order to reduce the risk of being trapped in a poor local maximum, a large number of initial values should be tested.

 If global step is chosen, by default the `fit_model` function uses the multilevel single-linkage method (MLSL) with the LDS modification.
 The MLSL draws multiple random starting values and performs local optimization (L-BFGS by default) from each starting point.
 The LDS modification uses low-discrepancy sequences instead of random numbers as starting points and should improve convergence rate.

 In order to reduce computation time spent on non-global optima, the convergence tolerance of the local optimizer is set relatively large.
 At step 3, a local optimization (again L-BFGS by default) is run with a lower tolerance to find the optimum with high precision.